-Situated right in the centre of Tanzania, Ruaha National Park covers over 20,000 km² of land.
-It is a fascinating, game-rich park which includes the Zambian miombo woodlands and the Tanzanian and Kenyan savannahs.
+Situated right in the center of Tanzania, Ruaha National Park covers over 20,000 km² of land.
+It is a fascinating, game-rich park that includes the Zambian miombo woodlands and the Tanzanian and Kenyan savannahs.
 This diversity of habitats plays host to an equally diverse range of animals.

 Due to its vast size, and the fact that there are not many camps in the park, Ruaha is known as one of Tanzania’s best-kept secret safari spots, promising unhurried, uncrowded game viewing.

 Ruaha is known for its huge elephant population (estimated at over 10,000) and healthy populations of predators.
-Especially notable, are the large prides of lion (up to 20 together), leopard and cheetah.
+Especially notable, are the large pride of lion (up to 20 together), leopard, and cheetah.

 With over 500 species of bird (both seasonal and permanent), Ruaha is a birdwatcher’s paradise.
 Again, the variety of birds is spectacular, including waterbirds and raptors from both the south and north.

 Things to see and do in Ruaha National Park